Diclofenac Sodium Viatris (formerly Fenac) (Diclofenac Sodium)

 How It Works

-While Diclofenac Sodium Viatris can relieve symptoms of pain and inflammation, it will not cure your underlying condition.
-It works by reducing the substances in your body that cause pain and swelling.
+Diclofenac Sodium Viatris works by blocking substances in the body that cause pain and inflammation.

-Good to know: There is no evidence that Diclofenac Sodium Viatris is addictive.
+Good to know: Diclofenac Sodium Viatris is not considered addictive.

 How to Take Diclofenac Sodium Viatris (formerly Fenac)